 2. Decline Pushup

-These are an effective chest workout for hitting the upper chest and shoulders.
+These are effective chest workouts for hitting the upper chest and shoulders.

 Elevating your feet takes this bodyweight exercise to the next level.
 Fo this push-up variation, you’ll need a workout bench or a step, box, or stability ball to put your feet on.